French Regulator Seeks To Ban Anonymous Crypto Coins

 PIVX Becomes First Anonymous PoS Coin to Launch iOS Wallet.
 The popular privacy-centric digital currency PIVX announced the long-awaited release of its dedicated iOS mobile wallet.

-This information was retrieved by us on January 09, 2019 4:44 PM.
-Check out www.coinfi.com for more.
+This information was found by us on January 09, 2019 4:44 PM.
+You may want to visit www.coinfi.com for more similar content.

 Anonymity Returns to Crypto with Introduction of Bitcoin Tumbler BestMixer.io

 After noticing a dearth of tumblers providing true anonymity to users, BestMixer.io has thrown its hat in the ring with game-changing service.
 BestMixer.io has announced the official launch of their bitcoin tumbler, coming at a time when the privacy of cryptocurrency investors is being challenged around the world.
 In an affront to the efforts of hackers and blockchain forensics startups such as Chainalysis who work to expose the link between crypto users' real identities and their blockchain-based wallets, BestMixer.io has created a special pool system which guarantees the untraceability of coins mixed using their service.
-This item was retrieved by us on January 08, 2019 9:38 PM.
-Visit coinidol.com for more from this source.
+This entry was first seen by us on January 08, 2019 9:38 PM.
+See coinidol.com for more similar content.

 Monero - Privacy and Anonymity on the Blockchain | CryptoSlate

 Fittingly, the exact origin story behind Monero is still somewhat mysterious.
 Like digital cash, it?s untraceable as it changes hands.
 The concept behind Monero was first published by Nicolas van Saberhagen.
 This name was later proven to be a pseudonym and can refer to either an individual creator or developing team.
 While Nicolas van Saberhagen came up with the idea behind the cryptocurrency, it was coded by a user simply known by their online pseudonym ?thankful_for_today?.
 Monero was initially called Bitmonero, taking the ?monero? part from Esperanto, where the term means coin.
 However, after a hard fork in 2014, the cryptocurrency evolved into the Monero that we know today.
-This information was first found by us on January 08, 2019 6:43 PM.
-Have a look at cryptoslate.com to find more similar content.
+This publication was first seen by us on January 08, 2019 6:43 PM.
+Have a look at cryptoslate.com for more.

 Canaan May Begin New York IPO by End of Q2 2019, Anonymous Sources Tell Bloomberg

 Having failed to conduct an IPO in Hong Kong, Canaan is apparently eyeing an alternative jurisdiction.
 Anonymous sources claim Canaan is still interested in an IPO despite its lack of success in Hong Kong Chinese Bitcoin mining hardware manufacturer Canaan Creative is considering a new initial public offering (IPO) in New York, Bloomberg reported on Jan.
 8, quoting anonymous sources.
 Canaan, China?s second-largest hardware player, could begin selling its shares in a private placement in the first half of this year, according to the people familiar with the matter who declined to reveal their identity.
-This data was found by us on January 08, 2019 4:41 PM.
-Have a look at cointelegraph.com for more from this source.
+This article was retrieved by us on January 08, 2019 4:41 PM.
+Have a look at cointelegraph.com for more.

 [ANN][ZEN] ZENCASH: Permanent, Distributed, and Fully Anonymous cryptocurrency